Aligned-Design/aligned_postd_1125/docs/SETUP_GUIDE.md

 # Setup & Quick Start Guide

-Get started with the Aligned-20AI design system in minutes.
+Get started with the POSTD design system in minutes.

 ## Prerequisites